 - Other limits pertaining to how and what you can build

 In my experience, truly rural properties avoid unnecessary deed restrictions, but you may always encounter an exception.
-For example, our property was intended by the previous owner to be developed into a subdivision but it never materialized.
+For example, the previous owner of our property wanted to make it into a subdivision but it never materialized.
 As a result, there was a restriction on our deed that any house must be over 1200 square feet.
 When we asked him about it he explained the situation and was more than happy to remove it for us.
 Even so, enforcement of a deed restriction isn’t hard and fast.
 Read here for more information.

 3. Check on mineral, timber, water, and access rights.

 You need to know if your property comes with its mineral, timber, water, and access rights or if they have been sold off by a previous property owner.
 You may buy the property with or without them, but you need to understand the risks.
-We did have an mineral rights issue that could have ruined our plans to buy our property, but we were able to resolve it within the timeframe of our offer to buy without jumping any other legal hurdles.
-Your best course of action is to check with a property rights lawyer in your county and state to make sure you don’t jeopardize your dreams over legal technicalities.
+We did have a mineral rights issue that could have ruined our plans to buy our property, but we were able to resolve it within the timeframe of our offer to buy without jumping any other legal hurdles.
+Your best course of action is to check with a lawyer in your county who has experience with property rights and disputes.
+Make sure you don’t jeopardize your dreams over legal technicalities.

 4. Verify zoning and ordinances.